 the determination of the QCA as to what is reasonable will apply in respect of what DBCT Management can require from each Access Applicant; and

-the period of 20 days in Section 5.10(e) will become a period ending 15 days after the QCA notifies its determination.
+the period of 3 months in Section 5.10(e) will become a period ending 15 days after the QCA notifies its determination.

-(Preliminary determination on Differential Pricing): Promptly following the conclusion of a FEL 2 Feasibility Study, DBCT Management will, acting reasonably, make a determination of whether the Terminal Capacity Expansion the subject of the FEL 2 Feasibility Study should (if it were to proceed) be treated as an Expansion Component or as an extension to an existing Expansion Component and therefore be Differentially Priced.
-DBCT Management will make this determination in accordance with Section 11.10(b).
-DBCT Management will notify Access Seekers of its determination within twenty (20) Business Days of the conclusion of the FEL 2 Feasibility Study.
+The terms of a Funding Agreement or Underwriting Agreement will be reasonable to the extent that they are consistent with the terms of the Standard Funding Agreement or Standard Underwriting Agreement (as applicable), or is otherwise approved by the QCA in accordance with Section 5.10(p).

 (FEL 3 Feasibility Funding) If DBCT Management having completed a FEL 1 Feasibility Study and FEL 2 Feasibility Study, acting reasonably and consistently with prudent business practice concludes that aggregate Annual Contract Tonnage applied for in one or more Access Applications lodged with it, together with all other relevant circumstances, justify it undertaking a FEL 3 Feasibility Study, DBCT Management may, at its own cost, undertake a FEL 3 Feasibility Study.

 (Transitional arrangements for previous funding) If at the Commencement Date DBCT Management is undertaking a FEL 1 Feasibility Study or FEL 2 Feasibility Study in respect of a relevant proposed Terminal Capacity Expansion, DBCT Management may (by giving not less than 14 days written notice) give Access Applicants in the Queue a notice requesting that they enter into a Funding Agreement or Underwriting Agreement with DBCT Management in which case:

-Sections 5.10(b), 5.10(c), 5.10(d), 5.10(f) and 5.10(j) apply (with such modifications as the circumstances require); and
+Sections 5.10(b), 5.10(c), 5.10(d), 5.10(e), 5.10(f) and 5.10(j) apply (with such modifications as the circumstances require); and

 if the Feasibility Study being undertaken at the Commencement Date is a FEL 2 Feasibility Study, the Funding Agreement and Underwriting Agreement will apply to the FEL 2 Feasibility Study and the FEL 1 Feasibility Study which preceded the FEL 2 Feasibility Study.

-(Credit for prior Funding, and refunds) If an Access Seeker has provided funding for a Feasibility Study referred to in Section 5.10(m) prior to the Commencement Date, the amount funded will be deemed to be a contribution to the funding requested under Section 5.10(m).
-To the extent that an Access Seeker has contributed funds (as opposed to underwriting the funding) prior to the Commencement Date in excess of the funds required to be contributed under Section 5.10(m) DBCT Management may elect to refund to that Access Seeker such excess funding or credit it towards any further contribution to a Feasibility Study required or agreed to be paid by that Access Seeker.
+(Credit for prior Funding, and refunds) If an Access Seeker has provided funding for a Feasibility Study referred to in Section 5.10(l) prior to the Commencement Date, the amount funded will be deemed to be a contribution to the funding requested under Section 5.10(l).
+To the extent that an Access Seeker has contributed funds (as opposed to underwriting the funding) prior to the Commencement Date in excess of the funds required to be contributed under Section 5.10(l) DBCT Management may elect to refund to that Access Seeker such excess funding or credit it towards any further contribution to a Feasibility Study required or agreed to be paid by that Access Seeker.

 (Contributions to Funding of Feasibility Studies by DBCT Management) DBCT Management may at its discretion elect to itself bear, or be required under law or by the Port Services Agreement to itself fund, all or part of the costs of a FEL 1 Feasibility Study or FEL 2 Feasibility Study which one or more Access Applicants do not fund or underwrite in accordance with a Funding Agreement or Underwriting Agreement (as applicable).
-Nothing in this Section 5.10(o) affects:
+Nothing in this Section 5.10(n) affects:

-DBCT Management’s rights to apply to have such sum included in the relevant Regulated Asset Base if the relevant proposed Terminal Capacity Expansion Proceeds;
+DBCT Management’s rights to apply to have such sum included in the relevant Regulated Asset Base if the relevant proposed Terminal Capacity Expansion proceeds;